Judge Rules Cornel West Can’t Appear on Ballot in Pennsylvania

 The Nov.
 5 election in Pennsylvania is forecast to be close, with the Cook Political Report rating it as a “toss up” between Trump and the Democrat Party’s candidate, Vice President Kamala Harris.
 In the 2020 race, Pennsylvania state officials called the race in favor of then-candidate Joe Biden over Trump, who then filed several post-election legal challenges in the Keystone State.

-Some polls have shown that West and Stein, who have both campaigned on ending the conflict between Israel and the Hamas terrorist group, could take votes away from the Democratic Party in the upcoming election.
+Some polls have shown that West and Stein, who have both campaigned on ending the conflict between Israel and the Hamas terrorist group, could take votes from the Democratic Party in the upcoming election.

 “Victory in Michigan!
-We brought thousands of voices to the table, and the court listened, rejecting the Democrats’ technical challenges,” wrote West, a former Harvard University and Yale University professor, on the social media platform X. “This is a win for democracy and for every person fighting for truth, justice, and love.
+We brought thousands of voices to the table, and the court listened, rejecting the Democrats’ technical challenges,” West, a former Harvard University and Yale University professor, wrote on social media platform X. “This is a win for democracy and for every person fighting for truth, justice, and love.
 Onward!”

 The Associated Press contributed to this report.